 kimber elements Materials + Ethical Sourcing

-kimber elements gives Indigenous women dignified business opportunities “in order to elevate them as change-makers and catalysts for social and environmental change”.
+kimber elements give Indigenous women dignified business opportunities “in order to elevate them as change-makers and catalysts for social and environmental change”.
 They do this by partnering with women in areas where wildlife is most at risk.

-The women who make these magnificent pieces are skilled artisans in the ancient craft of beading, but they typically have no access to a consistent market. kimber elements is changing that by connecting them to to a market of socially conscious customers, preserving their craft and sharing their stories.
+The women who make these magnificent pieces are skilled artisans in the ancient craft of beading, but they typically have no access to a consistent market. kimber elements are changing that by connecting them to to a market of socially conscious customers, preserving their craft and sharing their stories.

 Gender equality is of the utmost importance for kimber elements.
 All the artisans are paid fair wages which allows them access to education for their children and at the same time enables them to support their families.